EPIC Book Sprint: Robotics & Ethics

 In February 2019, EPIC organised a Book Sprint on "Ethics in AI and Robotics" in Singapore.
 The aim?
 To bring together an international group of academic experts from Europe, North America, Australia, New Zealand and Singapore to write an entire textbook on robotics and AI ethics in just five days.

 The assembled academics, who came from different backgrounds and disciplines such as computer science, philosophy, psychology, robotics, and HRI, successfully created a first draft for an introductory textbook on robotics/AI ethics.
-Be on the lookout for the resulting book, which will be published by Cambridge University Press.
+The resulting book will be published by major publishing houses in both English and German language editions.

 The contributing authors included: